zhongpc/zhongpc.github.io/opening.md

 Related experience is preferred but not required (especially for PhD applicants):
+* Education or track record in <strong>applied math</strong> but strong interest in physical sciences
 * Solid foundation in <strong>thermodynamics & statistical mechanics</strong>, solid-state physics/chemistry, and/or quantum mechanics
 * Practical experience with density functional theory calculations (e.g., VASP, Quantum Espresso, Q-Chem, PySCF)
 * Proficiency in at least one mainstream deep learning framework (e.g., PyTorch, JAX)